Testosterone Therapy in Indianapolis, IN

 Although not guaranteed, restoring men’s testosterone levels back to a normal range with testosterone therapy may improve some or all these symptoms.
 It’s important to note that many of these symptoms are not unique to TD and may be caused by other medical conditions or a man’s general physical condition.
 If a patient’s low testosterone is the result of another medical condition, it can be very beneficial to begin treating that original condition to see if hormone levels improve.
 For those who suffer from irreversible low testosterone, there is testosterone therapy.

 The board-certified urologist at Urology of Indiana provide comprehensive testing and treatment for low testosterone at our urology clinics in Indianapolis.
 Our staff will take the time to answer any questions you may have and help discover if low testosterone therapy is right for you.
 For more information, contact our urology clinic at (877) 362-2778 and schedule an appointment today!

-Types of Testosterone Therapy
+What Are the Types of Testosterone Therapy?

 This treatment method involves administering controlled amounts of the testosterone hormone to the body in order to replace what the body is unable to naturally produce.
-Patients of Dr. Kovac & Dr. Tatem may select any one of the following options when deciding which particular type of testosterone therapy is best for them:
+Patients of Dr. Tatem may select any one of the following options when deciding which particular type of testosterone therapy is best for them: